Bench press

 A man performs a barbell bench press while another spots him.

 The bench press or chest press is a weight training exercise where a person presses a weight upwards while lying horizontally on a weight training bench.
 The bench press is a compound movement, with the primary muscles involved being the pectoralis major, the anterior deltoids, and the triceps brachii.
 Other muscles located in the back, legs and core are involved for stabilization.
 A barbell is generally used to hold the weight, but a pair of dumbbells can also be used.

 The barbell bench press is one of three lifts in the sport of powerlifting alongside the deadlift and the squat, and is the only lift in Paralympic powerlifting.
 The bench press is also extensively used in weight training, bodybuilding, and other types of training to develop upper body muscles, primarily the pectoralis major.
 To improve upper body strength, power, and endurance for athletic, occupational, and functional performance as well as muscle development, the barbell bench press is frequently used.

 Movement

-The person performing the exercise lies on their back on a flat bench with a barbell grasped in both hands.
-They lower the barbell to chest level until it touches the chest, then press the barbell upwards, extending the arms until their arms are moderately straight.
-This is one repetition (rep).
+The person performing the exercise lies on their back on a flat bench with a barbell grasped in both hands directly over their shoulders.
+Before the bar is lowered, the scapulae are depressed and retracted to ensure stability and protect the shoulder joint.
+The barbell is lowered to the mid-to-lower sternum until it touches the chest, then pressed back upwards, and the arms are extended until the elbows are locked out.
+The feet remain flat on the floor throughout the entire movement.
+This is one repetition.